Senior Manager of Development Job Description

 The New York Junior League (NYJL) assists women, children and families in need by supporting the organizations that serve them through hands on programming and capacity building.

 Today, the NYJL is comprised of over 60 volunteer committees and is led by a Board of Directors comprised of 14 volunteers who have served the NYJL and the community with distinction.
-With an annual budget of near $3,000,000 the NYJL’s operations are primarily financed through membership dues and volunteer-supported fundraising events.
+With an annual budget of over $2,400,000 the NYJL’s operations are primarily financed through membership dues and volunteer-supported fundraising events.

 NYJL volunteers are bound by a single goal: to improve the health and well-being of women, children, and families in our city.
 Visit www.nyjl.org to learn more.